 Port Nikau is home to a deep-water marina, with 13m-18m berths available, as well as 670 metres of commercial wharf space available for short and long term berthage.
 This is suitable for fishing boats, large commercial boats, tugs, workboats and charter vessels, and accommodates boats up to 8 metre draft.
 A dedicated superyacht pontoon provides for superyachts up to 90m LOA.

 Are power and water available at the wharves and marina?

 Yes, power and water utilities are available.
 Refer to specific facilities for details.

 Yes, it’s an easy flat ride into Whangārei city, taking 10 to 15 minutes.
-The Port Road bridge is currently under redevelopment with expected completion in June 2022, making the journey safer and easier.
+The Port Road bridge has recently been upgraded to allow a bike path to the central city, making the journey safer and easier.
 Port Road connects to the Town Basin, Hatea Loop and a shared cycleway to the Waimahanga Track and Onerahi.
-Click here to find out more.

-Berthage RegistrationTo register a marina berth, please complete this form and our Marina Manager will be in touch.
+Berthage RegistrationTo register a marina berth, please complete this form and we will be in touch.